Jfeldman34/AF3Complex/README.md

 ## Obtaining Model Parameters for AF3Complex

 This repository contains all the code necessary to run AF3Complex.
-However, for inference pipeline to run, one must provide the AlphaFold3 model weights.
+However, for the inference pipeline to run, one must provide the AlphaFold3 model weights.

 To request access to the AlphaFold3 model parameters, please complete [this form](https://forms.gle/svvpY4u2jsHEwWYS6).
 Access to the model's weights